soundpress/RulesOfNYC/docs/c20/index.rst

 (j) Retaliation.

-   (1) An Owner must not retaliate against any Driver for making a good faith complaint against any Owner for violation of the leasing provisions in 35 RCNY § 58-21 of this chapter.
+   (1) An Owner must not retaliate against any Driver for making a good faith complaint against any Owner for violation of the leasing provisions in 35 RCNY § 58-21.

    (2) "Retaliation" will be broadly construed, and will include imposing any adverse condition or consequence on the Driver or withholding or withdrawing any beneficial condition or consequence from the Driver.